The Tustin News: History

-The paper was founded in 1922, with Timothy Brownhill serving as the first editor until June 1923 when it was sold to Rev. John Winterbourne.
-After a number of other short-term owners it was purchased by William and Lucille Moses on July 25, 1956, who retained ownership for 39 years.
-The couple sold it in 1995 to Freedom Newspapers, owner of the OC Register.
+However, the paper was soon acquired by James W. Quinn later that year, followed by R. Robert Evans in April 1955, and William A. and Lucille Moses on July 25, 1956.
+Fowler, sometimes called the "dean of country newspapermen in Southern California", died in 1961.
+The Moses family retained ownership of the News for 39 years.
+The couple sold the paper in 1995 to Freedom Newspapers, owner of the OC Register.
 In 2018, the Register merged the News into the Irvine World News.